TizianGth/Wireless-Button-Reprogrammer/README.md

 ### Download
 You can donload the .exe here on github under "Releases"
 ### How to find you Vendor and Product ID:
+(There will be a way to do this easier soon :])\
 To find your 2 IDs you basically have 2 ways of doing so: 1.
 Trial and error using your device manager (not advised) or 2. using a third party tool like [Busdog](https://github.com/djpnewton/busdog).
-Here you will only find documentation how to find your IDs via busdog .\
+Here you will only find documentation how to find your IDs via busdog.

 1. Install and open [Busdog](https://github.com/djpnewton/busdog).
 Here you will have to check "Automaticly trace new Devices" on the bottom left hand corner. \
 ![BusdogTraceNew](https://github.com/GuthiYT/hyperxrebutton/blob/main/doc/img/busdog_trace_new.png)